Mower was so overwhelmed at obtaining a seat at the high table that he failed to observe the departure of Kai Diamonde.

-‘Welcome to our world, Glen Mower,’ Professor Delphi announced, nodding or smiling to the other seven men and women who along with him and Glen shared the table.
+‘Welcome to our world, Glen Mower,’ Professor Delphi announced, nodding or smiling to the other seven men and women at the table.
 ‘You’ve probably only seen operations like this before from the safety of a cinema seat.
-But, this is for real and it’s vital.’
+But, this is the real deal.’

 ‘Well I don’t…’ Glen responded before being deleted like an outtake and left on the cutting room floor.

 Pamela Auora, a woman of about forty was introduced to the meeting as the Head of Civil Defense.
-She stood up which accentuated her pear shaped figure.
-She looked drab though proficient in her grey uniform with a yellow badge on which her role and credentials were listed.
-All with the American spellings, although deployed in the front line in England.
+She stood up which accentuated her drab though proficient grey uniform with a yellow badge.

-‘I would like to inform the Council of War about the precautions we have taken to prepare for the possibility that Newton might be letting us down with a large bang on the biz with gravity,’ she said in a very gentile and posh English accent.
+‘I’d like to inform the War Council about the precautions we have taken to prepare for the possibility that Newton might be letting us down with a large bang on the gravity, biz,’ she said in a very gentile and posh English accent.

 ‘We are all ears,’ Professor Delphi encouraged her with a warm smile.